 You’ve mulled it over and you now know that you need to work with a copywriter for your next project.
 Great!
 Except, with so many options out there, how do you choose a copywriter?

-It can be pretty confusing trying to figure out just who you should work with when there are so many out there.
+It can be pretty confusing trying to figure out just who you should work with when there are so many writers to choose from.
 From copywriting agencies to freelancers, local hires to wonderful talents abroad – how do you narrow down your options and pick a copywriter?

 While there are no hard and fast rules on how to choose a copywriter, you may want to consider these 5 practical points when making your decision.